 Step 3: simplify the diet

 If your horse has stopped eating its normal ration for a period of time, even after you remove or treat the cause of loss of appetite, it is likely your horse will take some time for its appetite to return to normal.
-During this period of time feed as simple a diet as possible, starting with access to as much good quality hay or pasture the horse wants to eat.
+During this time feed as simple a diet as possible.
+Start with access to as much good quality hay or pasture the horse wants to eat.
 Then gradually add ingredients one at a time, starting with the ones your horse likes the most.
 Remember to leave at least 2 days between adding new ingredients.